 I arrived at the IOOF Cemetery in Salisbury to pay my respects to a fallen police officer who rests among the stones of the sacred piece of land.
-Entering the cemetery, I made my way slowly through the cemetery, scanning the stones for the grave I sought.
+Entering the cemetery, I scanned the stones for the grave I sought.
 My father suddenly announced he had spotted the tombstone a short distance from the roadway.

 Born November 19, 1879, at Tywardreath, England, Mark Anthony Prynn served as a police officer in London before joining his family and immigrating to the United States in 1903.
 Two years after arriving in the United States he was naturalized at the Somerset County Courthouse.
 During his time in Somerset County, the family lived in Elk Lick where he found work mining coal.

 In March 1905, Prynn was elected as a Somerset policeman by the Somerset Council.
 On December 15, 1905, at the age of twenty-six, Mark was enlisted by Captain William P. Taylor in Reading as a member of Troop C. He was promoted to Sergeant on July 18, 1907.
 The Mount Carmel Item described Prynn in an August 3, 1907 article as being “of medium height and slender build, but he is a bunch of brain and energy and courage – just the kind of a man needed in a crisis.”